estr3llas/estr3llas.github.io/_posts/2024-2-12-unveiling-custom-packers-a-comprehensive-guide.md

 After it, place breakpoints on: VirtualProtect, CreateProcessInternalW, CreateThread, ResumeThread, IsDebuggerPresent and FindWindowA (bp [API_name]).

-Resume its execution (F9) and you will hit VirtualAlloc, follow EAX on dump 1.
+Resume its execution (F9) and VirtualAlloc will be hit, follow EAX on dump 1.
 After it, VirtualProtect will be hit several times (21 times!)

 > However, as the reader might have noticed, most of the VirtualProtect calls are targeting the address range of ~0x0400000, which can possibly be a .text replacement

-None of them is relevant for us in this approach, just look at dump 1 after the first call to VirtualProtect and you will see our unpacked PE.
+None of them is relevant for us in this approach, just look at dump 1 after the first call to VirtualProtect and the reader will see our unpacked PE.

 > But remember, do not assume the first extraction is the final payload, packers can have several stages.

-To confirm it is the final payload, open it on DiE and you will see plenty indicators:
+To confirm it is the final payload, open it on DiE, there are plenty of indicators:

 - Encrypted strings
 - anti-analysis-related strings